 Thomas Sauvin, Klara Källström and Thobias Fäldt

 With text by Johannes Wahlström, No History, No Problem

 FG2 presents its inaugural exhibition at Föreningsgatan 2 in Gothenburg

 (Thomas Sauvin in conversation with Niclas Östlind and participating artists)

-Exhibition: 24 May – 13 June 2018
+Exhibition period: 23 May – 13 June 2018

 Since 2009, the French collector and artist Thomas Sauvin has been salvaging discarded camera film from a recycling plant on the edge of Beijing.
 Undertaking an extensive project of buying rice bags filled with dusty and scratched negatives, the collection today encompasses over half a million anonymous photographs.

 The project started when Sauvin met with a man called Xiaoma who works in the recycling zone and who solely focuses on trash containing silver nitrate such as hospital x-rays and cd-roms, but also camera film.
 Instead of the usual procedure of drowning the film in a big pool of acid in order to collect the precious silver, Xiaoma agreed to sell it by the kilo to Sauvin and subsequently, the Silvermine archive was born.

 Beijing Silvermine is a unique photographic portrait of the Chinese capital and the life of its inhabitants following the Cultural Revolution.
 It spans the period from 1985 to 2005 when silver film began to be used commonly and leads up to the time of entry of the digital photography era.
 The archive marks a major part of the history of popular analog photography in China as well as the years of the country’s economic opening when people began to travel and consume.
 This unceasingly evolving collection now constitutes a visual platform that Sauvin continuously invites others to interact with, while simultaneously impacting on our collective memory of the recent past.